eclipse-zenoh/zenoh-backend-influxdb/README.md

     ```json5
     {
       plugins: {
-        // configuration of "storages" plugin:
+        // configuration of "storage_manager" plugin:
-        storages: {
+        storage_manger: {
-          backends: {
+          volumes: {
             // configuration of a "influxdb" backend (the "zbackend_influxdb" library will be loaded at startup)
             influxdb: {
               // URL to the InfluxDB service
               url: "http://localhost:8086",
+            },
             storages: {
               // configuration of a "demo" storage using the "influxdb" backend
               demo: {
                 // the key expression this storage will subscribes to
                 key_expr: "/demo/example/**",
                 // this prefix will be stripped from the received key when converting to database key.
                 // i.e.: "/demo/example/a/b" will be stored as "a/b"
                 strip_prefix: "/demo/example",
+                volume: {
+                  id: "influxdb",
                   // the database name within InfluxDB
                   db: "zenoh_example",
                   // if the database doesn't exist, create it
                   create_db: true
-    } } } } } } }
+                }
+              }
+            }
+          }
+        }
+      }
+    }
     ```
   - Run the zenoh router with:
     `zenohd -c zenoh.json5`